Chisi Island

 Chisi Island is a small island in the middle of Lake Chilwa.
 Lake Chilwa is the second largest lake in Malawi.
 The natives of the island have a wide knowledge of forest and lake usage.
 There are a few fortified sanctuaries built into the island's hills.
 Chisi Island is home to Mchenga, a large tree much wider than two humans standing side by side.
 Chisi Island is sometimes referred to as the most remote location in Malawi.

+A BBC reporter visited in 2000 and he found a tribe of people living in houses that float on reed rafts.
+Two thousand people lived like that and only a small number of them had ever been to the mainland.
+The two islands they used were Chisi and Thongwe Island.
+Cholera was endemic.
+A hospital had been constructed but it had not then been staffed.

+3,500 people live on the island.
+In 2018 the Lake began to dry up.
+People who fished for a living and for subsistence turned to creating charcoal from the island's trees to make money as the lake receded.